RohanAlexander/blogdown_website/content/post/2018-06-20-bay-area-visitor-guide.md

 - Blue Bottle coffee.
 Nice coffee.
 Very busy.
 Often a line.
 I like the iced coffee.
 Cost: c.$3 for coffee.
 - La Taqueria.
 Carnitas burrito is better than beef burrito.
 Get sour cream.
 Carnitas taco is better than chicken taco.
 Special mention to the sauce.
 Cost: $7.50 for burrito
 - El Farlito.
 Same as above.
 - Bi-Rite Icecream.
-3692 18th Street, San Francisco, CA. Nice ice cream.
+3692 18th Street.
+Nice ice cream.
 Get the lavender one.
 Cost: $6 for three scoops.